-I’m excited to be a part of our church in Wake Forest, Restoration Church, and I love my pastor.
-I’m proud of him and enjoy working beside him.
-I’m also honored to carry some of his burdens for him.
+I’m excited to be a friend to my pastor.
 Here’s why all of us need to be a friend to our pastors.

 - They carry a heavy burden.
 They’re responsible for caring for our souls (Heb.
 13:17), and it’s hard to find a weightier responsibility.
 I feel it as part of a pastoral staff, and I remember it well when I served as a senior pastor.